MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-easy-trials-compliance-playbook.md

 ### Step 2: Enable the audit log​

 > [!TIP]
-> Trial best practice: Inspect within the first 30 days
+> Trial best practice: Setup within the first 30 days

-To use this feature, turn on auditing so we can start recording user and admin activity in your org.
+To use this feature, turn on auditing so your organization can start recording user and admin activity in your org.
 When you turn this on, activity will be recorded to the audit log and available to view in a report. ​To learn more, see [Turn audit log search on or off](turn-audit-log-search-on-or-off.md).

 ### Step 3: Create a communication compliance policy